jhuckaby/pixl-server-web/README.md

 ## http_legacy_callback_support

 This adds support for legacy applications, which require JSONP callback-style API responses, as well as extremely old HTML-wrapped IFRAME API responses.
 It defaults to disabled.
-It is **highly recommended** that you *leave this dsiabled* for all modern applications, as it prevents a classic [XSS reflection attack](https://owasp.org/www-community/attacks/xss/#reflected-xss-attacks) on your APIs:
+It is **highly recommended** that you *leave this disabled* for all modern applications, as it prevents a classic [XSS reflection attack](https://owasp.org/www-community/attacks/xss/#reflected-xss-attacks) on your APIs:

 ```json
 {